bmillare/dj/README.md

     $ dj rlwrap make-completions

-# Feature list
+# Features

-* Practically no dependencies, only needs clojure and java.
+* Few dependencies, only needs clojure and java.

 * Supports source dependencies, you can have your project depend on other projects you are developing.